DongHyun925/FCDN/README.md

 FCDN is designed to analyze input videos and classify environmental conditions using a lightweight and interpretable pipeline.
 The system first distinguishes **day vs. night** based on global brightness, applies **gamma correction** for night scenes, and then classifies **foggy vs. clear** conditions using a trained MLP model based on handcrafted visual features.

-This project was developed and tested using real-world video data collected in **Pohang**, reflecting practical CCTV and outdoor monitoring environments.

 ---

 ## Pipeline